-The Carolina Center for the Study of the Middle East and Muslim Civilizations and the Duke University Middle East Studies Center are pleased to announce a new joint Duke-UNC Graduate Certificate in Middle East Studies, beginning in Fall 2010.
+The UNC Center for Middle East and Islamic Studies and the Duke University Middle East Studies Center are pleased to announce a new joint Duke-UNC Graduate Certificate in Middle East Studies, beginning in Fall 2010.
 This graduate certificate is sponsored by the Department of Asian and Middle Eastern Studies at Duke and the Department of Religious Studies at UNC.
 Graduate students in all departments and schools at Duke and UNC-Chapel Hill are eligible to enroll in the program.

 The Duke-UNC Graduate Certificate in Middle East Studies trains students for interdisciplinary research in Middle East studies, in conjunction with the disciplinary training in their home departments.
 It involves five components:

 - A core course in Middle East studies, to be co-taught each fall by faculty from Duke (AMES 620) and UNC (RELI 785).

 - Three additional courses, one of which must be outside the student’s home department or school.
 One of these courses may be an advanced class in a Middle East language.
 One of these courses may be double-counted toward the student’s primary degree requirements.

 - A biweekly workshop, to be co-led each spring by faculty from Duke (AMES 720) and UNC (SOCI 950), in which students will develop and present their proposals for masters or doctoral research.

 - A thesis, dissertation chapter, or equivalent research paper, on a topic in Middle East studies.
 Theses written for the student’s primary degree requirements are welcome.